 How Will the Rate Increase Affect the Water Portion of My City Services Bill?

-These rate increases roughly translate into a monthly increase of $2.00 in 2019 and an additional monthly increase of $2.37 in 2020 for the average residential water customer.
+These rate increases roughly translate into a monthly increase of $2.37 in 2020 for the average residential water customer.

 Phoenix water rates contain a generous "allowance" of water that is included each month in the fixed charge.
-For those that keep their water consumption within this allowance, average monthly bills will increase by only approximately $1 per month in 2019 and by an additional 75¢ per month in 2020.
+For those that keep their water consumption within this allowance, average monthly bills will increase by only an additional 75¢ per month in 2020.
 Phoenix water bills rank as among the most affordable in the country.*

 Water Rate Increase Fact Sheet (PDF)

 Hoja de Datos del Aumento de la Tarifa de Agua (PDF)

 Current Water & Sewer Charges

 The water rates in Phoenix have three main components: the monthly fixed service charge, volume (usage) charges and environmental charges.
 Changes were made to water rates in March of 2019.
 There are a number of component parts to the water rates.
 Some of the rate components will not change and others will increase or decrease by varying proportions.
 The changes are designed to result in an overall 6% increase in water revenue in 2019 and 6% in 2020.
 Individual customers may experience changes to their water and sewer bills that are either greater than or less than 6% depending on a variety of factors such as amount of usage, seasonality of usage, meter size, and customer type such as residential or industrial.

 Monthly Service Charge